CD8+ T Cells

-T cell lymphocytes play a critical role in cell-mediated processes that underlie adaptive immunity.
+T-cell lymphocytes play a critical role in cell-mediated processes that underlie adaptive immunity.
 When T-cell receptors (TCRs) found on naïve T cells recognize their specific antigen bound to major histocompatibility complex (MHC) class I proteins, they mature and proliferate into a specialized subset of T cell types that perform key immune functions.
 In this article, we focus on CD8+ T cells by characterizing their immunological phenotypes and the processes behind their cell-mediated immune functions.

-What are CD8+ T cells?Often called cytotoxic T lymphocytes (CTLs), CD8+ T cells belong to a subpopulation that express CD8 on their surface.
+What are CD8+ T cells?Often called cytotoxic T lymphocytes (CTLs), CD8+ T cells belong to a subpopulation that expresses CD8 on their surface.
 CD8 is a dimeric co-receptor that enables CD8+ T cells to recognize peptides presented by MHC class I proteins.

 The major histocompatibility complex (MHC) is a region of DNA that contains a number of genes coding for glycoprotein molecules essential to immune system recognition of foreign material.

 There are two major classes of MHC molecules.
 There are key differences between them.

 In the thymus, successful binding between a naïve CD8+ T cell and an antigen-presenting cell (APC) stimulates the immature T cell to become an activated CD8+ T cell with cytotoxic functionality.
 With cytotoxic capabilities like the killing of intracellular pathogens and tumor cells, CTLs belong to a group of specialized lymphocytes involved in cell-mediated adaptive immunity.1 While CTLs are essential for a functional immune system, the dysregulation of CTLs can lead to the pathogenesis of organ-specific autoimmune diseases2 like diabetes or arthritis.